-See accompanying notes to financial statements.
+See accompanying notes to the financial statements.

-Notes to Financial Statements December 31, 2017 and 2016
+OCCIDENTAL PETROLEUM CORPORATION SAVINGS PLAN Notes to Financial Statements December 31, 2018 and 2017

 (1) Description of the Plan

 The following description of the Occidental Petroleum Corporation Savings Plan (the Plan) provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.